deuxfleurs-org/garage/doc/book/working-documents/migration-06.md

 +++

 **This guide explains how to migrate to 0.6 if you have an existing 0.5 cluster.
-We don't recommend trying to migrate directly from 0.4 or older to 0.6.**
+We don't recommend trying to migrate directly from older to 0.5.**

 **We make no guarantee that this migration will work perfectly: back up all your data before attempting it!**

-Garage v0.6 (not yet released) introduces a new data model for buckets, that allows buckets to have many names (aliases).
+Garage v0.6 introduces a new data model for buckets, that allows buckets to have many names (aliases).
 Buckets can also have "private" aliases (called local aliases), which are only visible when using a certain access key.